loganhood/archInstallation/index.md

 locale-gen
 ```
 ## Network Configuration
-Find your _hostname_ in the hostname file:
+Create the hostname file and add a hostname:
 ```
-cat /etc/hostname
+nano /etc/hostname
+hostname
 ```
 Open the hosts file and add the following:
 ```